Spysnogging the Morrigan

 Lauren and Evony get into an ethical debate around using humans as medical test subjects.
 It becomes apparent that Evony doesn’t find Lauren’s ethics bothersome.
 Forcing Lauren to abandon her beliefs would make her a less effective researcher.

 Meanwhile, at the Dal, an opera singer named Ianka (Lara Jean Chorostecki) collapses shortly after her arrival.
 She has come to see Bo.
-The singer is an Alkonost, a Russian bird-fae who can jog memories with her song and has a death-note in her repertoire.
+The singer is an Alkonost, a Russian bird-Fae who can jog memories with her song and has a death-note in her repertoire.
 Ianka has the power to help Bo remember things she has forgotten, and Bo really wants to remember why she joined the Dark.
-When Ianka sings to her, Bo has a vision of her grandmother Isabeau’s crown.
+When Ianka sings to her, Bo has a vision of her grandmother Isabeau and her crown.
+Isabeau (Alisen Richmond-Peck) last appeared in “Flesh and Blood” (episode 2.22).
+She will not appear again until “Here Comes the Night” (episode 5.7).

 It is discovered that Ianka’s lover Marcus (Colin Lawrence) put an explosive crystal in her necklace which he can detonate by remote control.
-Trick explains that the necklace is made of Atlantean Quartz.
+Trick (Rick Howland) explains that the necklace is made of Atlantean Quartz.
 To neutralize the explosive, he sends Kenzi to Lauren’s place to obtain volcanic argon, the liquid form of which, he said, was needed to cool the explosive and render it harmless.

-Ianka’s lover has, it turns out, ulterior motives for helping her escape, so she sings him to death, and dies as a result, leaving Bo with only a recording to help jog her memories.
+Ianka’s current lover has, it turns out, ulterior motives for helping her escape, so she sings him to death, and dies as a result, leaving Bo with only a recording to help jog her memories.

 ** — Revised.
 Originally published on 14 January 2014.